Energy Transition

 To address these themes, the course will cover a wide range of disciplines relevant to energy transition and renewable energy sources, including earth science, climate science, biology, physics, political science, law, psychology, social sciences, nanotechnology, ethics, rhetoric and economics.

 The course is fully online.
 The teaching consists of pre-recorded lectures in combination with four digital evening seminars.
-The course ends with a digital multiple-choice exam that can be completed online from home or from your office.
+The course ends with a digital multiple-choice exam that can be completed online from home.

 Learning Outcomes